Hevand/AzureDevOpsAgents_on_AKS/README.md

 - [Azure subscription](https://azure.microsoft.com/en-us/free/)
 - [Azure DevOps organization](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops)

+### Create a _Default_ agent pool and get credentials
+- Create an [Agent Pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser#creating-agent-pools) named "_Default_" on your Azure DevOps organization.
+While using a different name is possible, it requires you to modify some of the scripts / parameters that come with this article.
+- [Prepare permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#permissions) by generating a Personal Access Token (PAT).
+This token should be treated as highly confidential and stored securely.

-### Prepare the Azure environment
+### Setup the build agent in your Azure environment
-Before executing any (potentially destructive) commands, let's make sure that we're logged in as the authorized user and are working in the appropriate subscription / location:
+First, we connect with Azure and ensure that we're working in the appropriate subscription / location:

 ```bash
 az login